Icelandic folk music: Rímur

-Rímur is a type of epic vocal poem, with fixed diatonic melodies (except in Breiðafjörður, the district where the traditional music is oldest in style, and folk melodies are variable, not based on fixed scales).
+Rímur are a type of epic vocal poem, with fixed diatonic melodies (except in Breiðafjörður, the district where the traditional music is oldest in style, and folk melodies are variable, not based on fixed scales).
 Rímur melodies (rímnalög, kvæðalög, stemmur) are often standard, and found throughout the country.
 These epic poems are written in a narrative style, using elements of Icelandic literature and folklore.
 The performers were lauded for their ability to tell a story in verse.

 A rímur verse is made up of trochaic lines which use literary techniques such as rhyme and alliteration.
 There are between two and four lines with a pattern of syllabic stress and alliteration.
 Music author Hreinn Steingrímsson describes rímur this way:

 The four-line metres are a combination of two couplets with four stressed syllables in the first line of each, and two such syllables (first and third, second and third, or third and fourth) alliterate with the first stressed syllable of the second line.

-The earliest known text of a rímur dates to the 14th century; for the subsequent six hundred years, the rímur texts were the most prolifically produced form of Icelandic literature.
+The earliest known text of a rímur dates to the 14th century; for the subsequent six hundred years, rímur were the most prolifically produced form of Icelandic literature.
 Rímur melodies date back to publications by folklorist Ólafur Davíðsson and were then collected in the first Icelandic folk music collection, Íslenzk þjóðlög, by Bjarni Þorsteinsson.

-Rímur, especially the short four-line metres form "ferskeytla", is still very popular today in Iceland in most social groups.
-It is common to put together a ríma (setja saman stöku) about current events usually in the form of a joke or ridicule.
+Rímur, especially the short four-line metrical form ferskeytla, is still very popular today in Iceland in most social groups.
+It is common to compose a ríma (setja saman stöku) about current events usually in the form of a joke or ridicule.
 These short rhymes tend to proliferate via email.
 It is also common during parties that a guest may say a ríma that they have learned or composed as a form of a joke, often an insult.
 Skill at composing rímur is often admired.
-A common game is to tell the first part ("fyrri partur", the first two lines) of a ríma, and for others to complete the third and fourth lines (to "botna"), each in their own way.
-The one whose "botn" is the cleverest wins.
-This game can become a serious competition (known as "kveðast á") when two or more who are particularly skilled at composing rímur come together.
+A common game is to tell the first part (fyrri partur, the first two lines) of a ríma, and for others to complete the third and fourth lines (to botna), each in their own way.
+The one whose botn is the cleverest wins.
+This game can become a serious competition (known as kveðast á) when two or more who are particularly skilled at composing rímur come together.
 It is an informal rule that if one is ridiculed or even insulted with a ríma they must answer back in kind; any other form of answer is invalid.
 Use of rímur as a form of joke or games is most common in relation to inland travel and sports such as horsemanship but also in relation to cultural/seasonal periods like Þorri as well as in political circles.
 Many members of parliament pride themselves on being good at composing rímur and using them to ridicule each other, or opposing parties, in a friendly manner.